superterrific/dana-byerly/src/notes/quick-rss-test.md

 I missed it because button to surface contrast, or in my case tag-styled-like-button to surface contrast isn't tested in the usual tools such [Wave](https://wave.webaim.org/), Lighthouse or [DevTools](https://www.smashingmagazine.com/2020/08/accessibility-chrome-devtools/).
 This is no excuse of course, but a good reminder to not to skip manual testing.
 In fact I did manually check all the text and styled-like-buttons elements against the colors in the background images, but forgot the tags!

 As usual, the ever-prolific Eleventy educator extraordinaire [Stephanie Eckles](https://twitter.com/5t3ph/) has created something useful for checking background colors against surface.
-[ButtonBuddy](https://buttonbuddy.dev/) lets you plug in your button colors to check all the various contrast scenarios, very useful!
+[ButtonBuddy](https://buttonbuddy.dev/) lets you plug in your button colors to check all the various contrast scenarios, it's very useful!

 ## The test
 Also this week I did a [little housekeeping](/changelog/2021-04-01) after slogging through the [Horse Racing Datasets redesign recap](/notes/horse-racing-datasets-redesigned/) and [project page update](/projects/horse-racing-datasets/).
 One of housekeeping items was updating to the latest version of [Eleventy RSS plugin](https://www.11ty.dev/docs/plugins/rss/).

 I recently noticed that my RSS posts were dated a day behind, and in trying to figure it out I discovered there was a newer version of the plugin.
 Being a relative newbie at all things Jamstack I was a little proud of myself for figuring out how to do it.
 In retrospect was very easy, although I still had to figure it out.

 Here are the steps to update the Eleventy RSS plugin in case you find yourself not quite sure what to do.
-This assumes you're already using the plugin.
+This assumes you're already using the plugin and that you're using Nunjucks.
+If you're using Liquid there's a [separate plugin](https://www.npmjs.com/package/eleventy-xml-plugin).

 In the command line in your project folder run the following: